ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 #### We should not take it personally

 The goal of a review is to maintain the quality of our codebase and our products.
-When a reviewer provides a critique of your code, we should think of it as their attempt to help us, the codebase, and Chainsafe, rather than as a personal attack on us or our abilities.
+When a reviewer provides a critique of your code, we should think of it as their attempt to help us, the codebase, and ChainSafe, rather than as a personal attack on us or our abilities.

 📢 We should **never respond in anger to code review comments.** That is a serious breach of professional etiquette that will live forever in the code review tool.
 Even if reviewers expressed their frustration first.